FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

     There should also be a positive slope into the channel outflow nodes.
     This will improve the numerical stability around the inflow and outflow nodes.

-14. After deleting a channel element, remove the cross section for that channel element from the XSEC.DAT file and renumbered in the PROFILES program.
+14. After deleting a channel element, remove the cross-section for that channel element from the XSEC.DAT file and renumbered in the PROFILES program.
-    If cross sections are mixed with other channel geometry (trapezoidal or rectangular), the cross-section elements should be grouped into segments to identify the reaches with similar channel geometry.
+    If cross-sections are mixed with other channel geometry (trapezoidal or rectangular), the cross-section elements should be grouped into segments to identify the reaches with similar channel geometry.

 15. Eliminate channel elements that have a XLEN less than 50% of the SIDE (grid element width).